W.E. Cutshaw

 Before Sharpsburg

 He was appointed Lieutenant of Virginia troops in May, and of the CSA on 31 October 1861.
 He served as an engineer, then was promoted to Captain and command his own artillery battery in March 1862.
-He was in action on the Peninsula and Valley Campaigns until wounded in the left knee and captured in action 25 May 1862 at Winchester.
-He was paroled on 8 August 1862.
+He was in action on the Peninsula and Valley Campaigns until seriously wounded in the left knee and captured in action 25 May 1862 at Winchester.
+He was paroled by Brig.
+Gen Julius White at Winchester on 8 August 1862.

 On the Campaign

-Although listed by Carman and others as in command of his battery in Maryland, there is some question about his whereabouts during that campaign.
-In September 1862 he had not been exchanged and was still largely disabled by his wound.
+Although listed by Carman and others as in command of his battery in Maryland, he was not with his battery on the campaign.
+In September 1862 he was still on parole, not exchanged, and was still largely disabled by his wound.

 The rest of the War

-While recovering, he taught at his alma mater VMI until he was arrested in April 1863 by Federal troops for violating his parole.
-He was imprisoned at Ft.
-McHenry, Maryland and formally exchanged in May.
+While recovering, he taught at his alma mater VMI until he was arrested "in the neighborhood of Charlestown Va" about 18 April 1863 by Federal troops, initially as a spy, and for violating his parole.
+He was briefly imprisoned at Ft.
+McHenry, MD, then sent to Fortress Monroe, VA on 3 May and formally exchanged 2 days later at City Point, VA.

 After the War